 Trousers: Original from Topshop, similar(concept)

 I think statement trousers are a nice twist because they’re not something everyone is wearing.
 They add something different and cool to the outfit.
 I paired this with a simple black top and leather jacket to keep it monochrome and simple, but you could easily pair it with a plain white tee instead!
 I know if it were later on in Spring and I didn’t need a jacket I would go for white as it tends to be a more ‘Springy’ tone, but in this case I needed my leather jacket, so I colour blocked my top half in black.

 Hat: Original from Topshop, similar

-I picked out this outfit to show a more colour-blocked version of the monochrome trend which is super easy to recreate with what you’ve already got in your wardrobe – you just need something white and something black!
+I picked out this outfit to show a more colour-blocked version of the monochrome trend.
+This is super easy to recreate with what you’ve already got in your wardrobe.
+You just need something white and something black!
 I also wanted to create at least one more look that was a bit more feminine, and one that was perfect for warmer Spring months.
 This simplified version of the trend is nice because it’s really easy to use accessories to really make the look your own!
-I picked a small blue evil eye bracelet for my look, just to add a subtle hint of colour and tie the outfit together a little bit.
+I picked a small blue bracelet for my look, just to add a subtle hint of colour and tie the outfit together a little bit.

 That’s that for monochrome!
 Don’t forget to hit follow to keep up with me and see some more posts on how you can recreate some of the Spring ’17 trends at home!